-For example, we’ve been helping Speedtest.net with brand and product design for over five years.
+For example, we’ve been helping Speedtest.net with the brand and product design for over five years.
 Their products are used by tens of millions of people around the world.
 We worked with ADP, the largest payroll services provider in the US, to design software which millions of employees at various companies use on a daily basis.
-It is the highest achievement to us when things we create for our clients become widely adopted and even loved.
+It is the highest achievement for us when things we create for our clients become widely adopted and even loved.

 Most development shops just write code paying little attention to who will use the product and how they will do it.
 We always start with a deep dive into our client’s industry and user research before we start to build anything.
 This helps us create a product vision that becomes a guideline to everything we do later – from planning and information architecture to design and development.

 The New Savvy: Why do you do what you do?

 Anton: Since the moment I started this company, my primary goal has remained the same – I want to make people’s lives better by creating useful and beautiful software.
 People are overwhelmed with technology, but it doesn’t have to be this way.
 Designers can make complex things more approachable so that anyone can use them.
 I’m here to create software products that are simple, useful, and delightful at the same time.

 The New Savvy: What was the first experience in your life when you realized you had the power to do something meaningful?

 Anton: It was in 2009, and we were working on a massive project for a large chain of supermarkets in Russia.
 We spent weeks understanding how everything worked in the industry, and we learned that there was a significant human factor involved.
 We learned everything about our target user, and we designed a solution that solved their problem.